hansemannn/titanium-freshchat/README.md

 Initializes the SDK.
 The `domain` is optional.

+### `identifyUser(externalId)`

+Identifies a user with Freshchat for usage with an external user ID (e.g. of your own database)

 ### `signInUser({ firstName, lastName, email })`

-Authenticates a user with Freshchat.
+Signs in a user with Freshchat.
 All values are optional!

 ### `updateUserProperty(key, value)`